mhinkka/articles/Assessing Big Data SQL Frameworks for Analyzing Event Logs/README.md

 # Assessing Big Data SQL Frameworks for Analyzing Event Logs
 ---

 This directory contains all the supporting materials for the article.
 Support materials include scripts and configurations used to perform the tests in Aalto University's Triton Cluster (a.k.a.
-Test Framework).
+Test Framework) and/or in AWS EC2 based CDH5 cluster.

 ***NOTE: The scripts and configurations provided here act only as supporting materials for the article.
 I will not take any responsibility for any possible loss or damage caused by the use of files provided herein.***